0xh3xa/algorithms/README.md

     }
 ```

 * Proposition.
-DFS marks all vertices connected to s in time proportional to the sum of their degrees
+DFS marks all vertices connected to s in time proportional to the `sum of their degrees` from single source

     - PF. [correctness]
         + If w marked, then w connected to s (why?)
         + If w connected to s, then w marked
         + If w unmarked, then consider last edge on a path from s to w that goes from a marked vertex to an unmarked one

     - Pf. [running time]
         + Each vertex connected to s is visited once